Euris14/klipper-control-python/README.md

 # Learned
-        So far i've learned how to interact with dictionaries and arrays through APIs with the request package.
+        So far I have learned how to interact with dictionaries and arrays through APIs with the request package.
 I also learned how to structure my code in a way that makes it possible for the main function to call every single function.